yosinski/deep-visualization-toolbox/README.md

 If you have any problems running the Deep Vis Toolbox, here are a few things to try:

  * Make sure you can compile the master branch of Caffe (Step 0 above)!
 If you can't, see the [detailed compilation instructions for Caffe](http://caffe.berkeleyvision.org/installation.html).
 If you encounter issues, the [caffe-users](https://groups.google.com/forum/#!forum/caffe-users) mailing list is a good place to look for solutions others have found.
- * Try using the `dev` branch of this toolbox instead (`git checkout dev`).
-Sometimes it's a little more up to date than the master branch.
+ * Try using the `dev` branch of this toolbox instead of `master` (`git checkout dev`).
+Sometimes it's a little more up to date.
  * If you get an error (`AttributeError: 'Classifier' object has no attribute 'backward_from_layer'`) when switching to backprop or deconv modes, it's because your compiled branch of Caffe does not have the necessary Python bindings for backprop/deconv.
 Follow the directions in "Step 1: Compile the deconv-deep-vis-toolbox branch of caffe" above.
  * If the backprop pane in the lower left is just gray, it's probably because backprop and deconv are producing all zeros.
 By default, Caffe won't compute derivatives at the data layer, because they're not needed to update parameters.
 The fix is simple: just add "force_backward: true" to your network prototxt, [like this](https://github.com/yosinski/deep-visualization-toolbox/blob/master/models/caffenet-yos/caffenet-yos-deploy.prototxt#L7).
  * If the toolbox runs but the keys don't respond as expected, this may be because keys behave differently on different platforms.
-Run the `test_keys.py` script to test your bindings.
+Run the `test_keys.py` script to test behavior on your system.
- * If you're unsure if your `settings.py` file contains sane values, run `test_settings.py` to see if `settings.py` defines all the appropriate values and to see which have been changed vs. the included `settings.py.template`.
+ * If you're unsure if your `settings.py` file contains sane values, run `test_settings.py` to see if `settings.py` defines all the appropriate variables and to see which have been changed vs. the included `settings.py.template`.
  * If none of that helps, feel free to [email me](http://yosinski.com/) or [submit an issue](https://github.com/yosinski/deep-visualization-toolbox/issues).
 I might have left out an important detail here or there :).

 If you're desperate, it's also possible to [run the toolbox on Amazon EC2](doc/deep-vis-on-aws.md), but display will be much slower and images can be loaded only from file (not from webcam).